 Notice what Aaron actually says.
 At one level, he and the Israelites did not think they were committing a fundamental compromise.
 In v.
 5, he announces,

 “Tomorrow shall be a feast to the LORD” (v.
 5).
 Then in v.
 8, he says concerning the idol, “These are your gods, O Israel, who brought you up out of the land of Egypt!” (v.
 8).

 He doesn’t overtly deny the existence or power of the LORD.
 Instead, from Aaron’s perspective, he is simply adapting their way of worshipping.
 This method would make it far more straightforward and easy to accept for the average Israelite.
 In that historical context, one would have difficulty wrapping their mind around the idea of there being ONE true God.

 Therefore, if Aaron wanted to rapidly solicit a favorable response from the people, fashioning the golden calf made pragmatic sense.

 Aaron and Israel had reasons for their sin, albeit misguided ones.
 The fact that they had a rationalization does not give them legitimate justification for their disobedience.

 Without empathy, we cannot understand why Aaron and Israel succumbed to idolatry.
-It’s much easier simply to dismiss them as ignorance and hardhearted.
+It’s much easier to dismiss them as ignorant and hardhearted.
 Yet, if we do that, we will just as quickly overlook our own rationalizations.
 We will become hypercritical of others.

-Furthermore, we will miss important applications that come out of the text.
-In the next post, I will highlight 5 applications that we can discern from reading Exodus 32.
+Furthermore, we will miss critical applications that come out of the text.
+In the next post, I will highlight five applications that we can discern from reading Exodus 32.